 - Protection against security threats

-The world is developing rapidly and transitioning to cutting-edge grid technology is vital to allow the energy industry to advance to an all new level of efficiency and reliability.
-One significant change since the grid’s creation in the late 1800’s, and a major driver of the smart grid, is the evolution of distributed and variable energy sources such as wind and solar.
-The smart grid enables an easier integration of customer-owned power generation systems and renewable energy systems like utility-scale solar farms.
-With renewable energy sources continuing to thrive and mature, a supportive grid with demand-response technology and higher efficiency is necessary to improve their vast potential in the modern-day energy industry.
+The world is developing rapidly, and adding cutting-edge grid technology is vital to allow the energy industry to advance to a new level of efficiency and reliability.
+One significant change, and a major driver of the smart grid, has been the evolution of distributed and variable energy sources, such as wind and solar.

 Increasing Resiliency and Reliability